 Cat Neutering and Spaying

 In a world where we struggle with cat overpopulation, one of the most important things we can do is spay or neuter our cats.
-The benefits include: reducing the risk of unwanted pregnancies, unwanted behaviours and even reducing certain medical problems (such as mammary cancer and uterine infections).
+The benefits include: reducing the risk of unwanted pregnancies, unwanted behaviours and even reducing some medical issues (such as mammary cancer and uterine infections).

 What is spaying or neutering?